 If you have both gas and 240-volt electrical connections in your laundry room, you have a choice in what type of dryer to purchase.

-If you do not already have a gas connection, it can be quite expensive to install the necessary lines.
+If you do not already have a gas line connection, it can be quite expensive to install the necessary lines.
 Your local utility company must install any connections to underground natural gas lines.
 If you choose liquid propane, a local company must install a storage tank as well as the gas lines.

 If you have moved from a home with natural gas service but it is unavailable in your new location, the dryer can be powered by liquid propane gas (LP gas).
 Liquid propane is stored in a large tank on your property.
 There are kits available to convert a natural gas dryer to a liquid propane dryer.